mperry/functionalgroovy/README.md

 * adding FP in Groovy examples
 * adding FunctionalGroovy usage examples

-Functional Groovy is divided into four components: core, main, demo and consume.
+Functional Groovy is divided into four components: core, main, demo, java8 and consume.
 * Core enhances Functional Java with Groovy idioms
 * Main adds new functionality
 * Demo includes examples of FP in Groovy and usage of this library
+* Java8 includes enhancements related to Java 8 types (e.g. Optional).
 * Consume shows how to include FunctionalGroovy in your project